From Sting to Trulli - the celebrity winemakers

 Jarno Trulli

-In recent years, Trulli & Co have taken the winery to a new level.
-The Formula 1 team is very careful.
-In the basement, Formula 1 Toyota engineers were hired for the moisture system.
-The aim of the winery: To optimally dry the Montepulciano and Trebbiano vines in the best Amarone tradition.
-Trulli’s grandfather already grew wine, so Trulli brought wine back into the family.
+In recent years, Trulli & Co have taken the estate to a new level.
+The Formula 1 team left nothing to chance.
+In the cellar, Formula 1 Toyota engineers were hired for the humidity system.
+The aim of the winery: to dry the Montepulciano and Trebbiano vines optimally in the best Amarone tradition.
+Trulli's grandfather already cultivated wine, so Trulli has brought wine back into the family.

 Hard Facts Podere Castorani, Montepulciano, Italy